vidhan13j07/Role-Based-Auth-System/readme.rst

 ``get_role_user(user)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns all roles assigned to the user.
+Returns a *set* of roles assigned to the user.

 -  ``user``: User whose roles are to be returned.